Force over Distance: Chapter 43

 “You get them all?”
 Young whispered.

 Scott nodded.
-He slid back beneath Young’s arm, wrapped a hand around Young’s waist, and started pulling him down the cross corridor.
+He slid beneath Young’s arm, wrapped a hand around Young’s waist, and started pulling him down the cross corridor.
 The lieutenant’s heart was pounding so hard that Young could feel it beneath the arm he had draped over the guy’s shoulders.

 There was nowhere to go.